-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Cefaclor Capsule and other antibacterial drugs, Cefaclor Capsules USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of cefaclor and other antibacterial drugs, cefaclor should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

-Cefaclor, USP is a semisynthetic cephalosporin antibiotic for oral administration.
+Cefaclor Capsules, USP are a semisynthetic cephalosporin antibiotic for oral administration.
 It is chemically designated as 3-chloro-7-D-(2-phenylglycinamido)-3-cephem-4-carboxylic acid monohydrate.
-The chemical formula for cefaclor is C15H14ClN3O4S•H2O and the molecular weight is 385.82.
+The molecular formula for cefaclor is C15H14ClN3O4S•H2O and the molecular weight is 385.82.